freedomofpress/securedrop-workstation/README.md

 - `sd-whonix` is the Tor gateway used to contact the journalist Tor hidden service.
 It's configured with the auth key for the hidden service.
 The default Qubes Whonix workstation uses the non-SecureDrop Whonix gateway, and thus won't be able to access the `Journalist Interface`.
 - `sd-gpg` is a Qubes split-gpg AppVM, used to hold submission decryption keys and do the actual submission crypto.
-- `sd-dispvm` is an AppVM used as the template for the disposable VMs used for processing and opening files
+- `sd-dispvm` is an AppVM used as the template for the disposable[1] VMs used for processing and opening files.

 Submissions are processed in the following steps:

 1. Journalist uses the Tor Browser in the `sd-journalist` VM to visit the authenticated Tor hidden service Journalist Interface.
 After logging in, the journalist clicks on any submission they're interested in.
 2. The Tor Browser in the `sd-journalist` VM offers to open the submission with the configured handler (`sd-process-download`)
-3. The `sd-process-download` script, run by Tor Browser, moves the submission to a disposable VM
+3. The `sd-process-download` script, run by Tor Browser, moves the submission to a disposable[1] VM
-4. On the disposable VM, the submission is unarchvied and decrypted using Qubes' split-GPG functionality (decryption is done in a trusted, isolated VM, keeping GPG keys off of the system-wide DispVM).
+4. On the disposable VM[1], the submission is unarchvied and decrypted using Qubes' split-GPG functionality (decryption is done in a trusted, isolated VM, keeping GPG keys off of the system-wide DispVM).
 5. The decrypted submission is copied to the `sd-svs` Secure Viewing Station VM, where it's placed in the `Sources` directory based on the source name.
 6. Any file viewed in the Secure Viewing Station is opened in a Disposable VM, largely mitigating attacks from malicious content.